 Natural, Water-Loving Fibers:

-Quality, lightweight cotton is one of the most breathable fabrics and offers some airflow for drying out the dampness.
+- Cotton: Quality, lightweight cotton is one of the most breathable fabrics and offers some airflow for drying out the dampness.
 Because cotton is a natural fiber, it absorbs moisture rather than repelling it (forcing the sweat to sit on your skin).

-Bamboo is a high-quality, absorbent, breathable and ultra-soft material.
+- Bamboo: Bamboo is a high-quality, absorbent, breathable and ultra-soft material.
 It’s also a hygienic and hypo-allergenic option due to its resistance to odor, mold, mildew and bacteria - even after multiple washings.

-Linen is a natural fiber that is lightweight, breathable & absorbent.
+- Linen: Linen is a natural fiber that is lightweight, breathable & absorbent.
 It also doesn’t cling to the body, which can keep you feeling cooler.

 Synthetic Water-Repelling Fibers:

-Polyester is a durable yet water resistant fabric, but don’t let these words fool you.
+- Polyester: Polyester is a durable yet water resistant fabric, but don’t let these words fool you.
 “Water resistant” means it doesn’t absorb sweat.
 Instead, the moisture sits on your skin or gets pushed to your outer layer.

-Rayon is lightweight & doesn’t trap heat, but because it’s a synthetic fabric, it repels water and doesn’t absorb it (i.e., not a good solution for heavy sweaters).
+- Rayon: Rayon is lightweight & doesn’t trap heat, but because it’s a synthetic fabric, it repels water and doesn’t absorb it (i.e., not a good solution for heavy sweaters).

-While cotton is an absorbent fabric, when combined with lycra, it forms a heavy, deadly sweating combination.
+- Cotton/ Lycra Blend: While cotton is an absorbent fabric, when combined with lycra, it forms a heavy, deadly sweating combination.

-How to Spot the Right Sweat Proof Shirt
+How To Spot The Right Sweat Proof Shirt

 Now that you know how natural and synthetic materials respond to wetness, it’s time to find the fabric that will work best for your needs.